A collection of news from the web and scientific journals. With a few interesting articles thrown in for good measure.

 You can chose which hospital you have your NHS treatment in.
 Here's how.

-Stem cell treatment is the newest approach to working with a damaged hip.
+Stem cell hip repair is the newest approach to working with a damaged hip.
 Here we look at the possiblity of repairing cartilage.

 The modified anterolateral approach is probably the most popular method hip replacing a hip.
 It's the one that I had and it worked very well.

-The anterior approach allows a quick return to normal functioning.
+The anterior approach avoids cutting through any major muscle and allows a quick return to normal functioning.
 But how safe is it?

 The term Hip replacement fixation refers to the method used to fix your new hip into place.
 The choice is between cemented and uncemented or press fit